Contents

 Basic Information

-This section provides orthologs and best hit mappings of
+This section provides ortholog and best hit mappings.

 The GO annotations describe a gene's molecular functions, its role